Priscilla Giddings: Censure

 In April 2021, Idaho Republican state Representative Aaron von Ehlinger raped a 19-year-old intern.
 In August 2021, on her Facebook account and in her newsletter, Giddings publicly released the identity and a photo of the woman, who had previously been referred to as Jane Doe to protect her identity.
 Giddings also made disparaging remarks about the woman and the allegations.
 When this was referred to the Idaho House Ethics Committee, Giddings initially denied sharing the information.
 During the meeting, another committee member showed lawmakers that the post was still on Giddings' Facebook account.
 Giddings' answers were described as "combative and evasive," including when it was suggested that the bullying the intern had experienced would discourage women from reporting sexual assault.

 Giddings also disparaged the intern as a "honey trap" in a newsletter.
 Giddings' statements prompted an outpouring of criticism and an ethics investigation against her.

 Giddings denounced the bipartisan House Ethics Committee hearing on her conduct, accusing House Speaker Scott Bedke of creating a "weaponized ethics hearing" with the sole intent of defeating her in the primary, despite the original ethics complaint being made before either had announced their runs for lieutenant governor.
 The House Ethics Committee unanimously found Giddings acted in a manner "unbecoming of a representative."
 They recommended to the full House that Giddings be censured and stripped of her seat on the House Commerce and Human Resources Committee.
 Giddings did not attend most of the hearing against her.
 The Ethics Committee did not recommend a more severe sanction, such as expulsion from the House or from Giddings' two other committee seats (the Finance-Appropriations and the Agricultural Affairs committees).

 In November 2021, on a 49–19 vote, the House censured Giddings and stripped her of the House Commerce and Human Resources Committee assignment.
 During the debate on the censure proposal, Giddings denied any wrongdoing.
 Some of Giddings' fellow Republicans defended her conduct, while others criticized it.
 The representatives who voted for censure cited, among other things, that Giddings lied under oath by denying that she publicized the intern's personal information.

-2022 lieutenant gubernatorial election
+2022 lieutenant governor election

-In May 2021, Giddings announced that she would seek the Republican nomination for lieutenant governor in 2022.
-She was defeated in the primary by state House Speaker Scott Bedke.
+In May 2021, Giddings announced her candidacy for the Republican nomination for lieutenant governor in 2022.
+In the primary, she faced state House Speaker Scott Bedke.
+Giddings refused to agree to a televised debate with Bedke, saying that she believed the moderators would be biased against her.
+In the May 2022 primary, Bedke defeated Giddings.
+Giddings won most of the counties in the Idaho Panhandle, but Bedke outperformed Giddings in most other counties in the state.